 This one is metal, which sits over joints and seams to prevent leaks.
 However, it can also be a source of leakage.

-Finding the answer of why does my roof only leaks sometimes? a flat roof can also exacerbate the leakage.
+Finding the answer to why my roof only leaks sometimes?
+A flat roof can also exacerbate the leakage.
 The roof’s pitch aids in the effective outflow of water.
 If the roof has a low pitch, water might slow down and pile up on the roof structure, subsequently leaking into your property.

 The highs and lows on the roof contribute to an architectural style, and they also present possible water entrance places.
 Whether you detect leaks in such sections of your property, you might have had a problem with how they are insulated.